David12457899/SteakOS/doc/bootloader.md

 - BIOS loads the MBR from Sector 0 of a disk, the boot sector.
     - Valides that an MBR is present first.
+- BIOS loads the rest of the OS from the disk by calling an interrupt.

 # The Boot Sector